Bean-Pringles/The-Engine/README.md

 Everything in here is licensed under the license of the repository it came from.

 For example, the rachet folder would be licensed under the license of the rachet repository.

+## Disclaimer

+Do not move any of the files or there is a chance that things will break, just keep the directory how it is.